-Based on the Guidance Notes of the Code, 6 non-executive Directors - namely, Mr Michael Wong Pakshong, Datuk Fong Weng Phak, Tan Sri Dato Nasruddin Bin Bahari, Dr Tsao Yuan, Col (Ret) David Wong and Mr Patrick Yeoh - are considered as independent Directors.
-Although Mr Lee Seng Wee and Mr Wong Nang Jang have relinquished their posts as executive Directors, they are considered non-independent under the Code.
+Based on the Guidance Notes of the Code, 7 non-executive Directors - namely, Mr Michael Wong Pakshong, Mr Giam Chin Toon, Tan Sri Dato Nasruddin Bin Bahari, Professor Neo Boon Siong, Dr Tsao Yuan, Col (Ret) David Wong and Mr Patrick Yeoh - are considered as independent Directors.
+Although Mr Lee Seng Wee and Mr Wong Nang Jang have relinquished their posts as executive Directors, they are considered nonindependent under the Code.
 They were employed by the Bank until 30 June 2003 and 4 June 2002, respectively.
 Dr Lee Tih Shih is also considered non-independent under the Code as he is the son of Mr Lee Seng Wee.
-With 6 out of the 11 Directors deemed to be independent, the Board has a majority of independent directors.
+With 7 out of the 12

+Directors deemed to be independent, the Board has a majority of independent directors.

 The members of the Board as a group provide core competencies to ensure the effectiveness of the Board.
-The competencies include accounting, finance, strategic ability, business acumen, management experience and depth, understanding of industry and customer, familiarity with regulatory requirements and knowledge of risk analyses and control.
-Details of the Directors' professional qualifications and background can be found on pages 164 to 171.
+The competencies include banking, insurance, accounting, finance, legal, strategic ability, business acumen, management experience and depth, understanding of industry and customer, familiarity with regulatory requirements and knowledge of risk analyses and control.
+Details of the Directors' professional qualifications and background can be found on pages 162 to 169.